ACP IMpact

 Now Accepting Applications: ACP IMIG Funding for 2024-2025

-The ACP Internal Medicine Interest Group Sponsorship Program is now accepting applications for the 2024-2025 academic year.
+The ACP Internal Medicine Interest Group Sponsorship Program is accepting applications for the 2024-2025 academic year.
 The program provides funding, resources, and learning opportunities to support medical students and their interest in internal medicine.
-Don't delay—the application deadline is Friday, June 1, 2024.
+Don't delay—the application deadline is Saturday, June 1, 2024.

 IMIG Event Inspiration

-Access more IMIG resources on ACP Online.
+Access more IMIG resources on ACP Online, including 60 event ideas for your IMIG.

 Chapter Chatter